-Reportable disease or condition Description wood dusts Asthma is not reportable if: there is evidence that the person already had the condition, and it was not made worse or triggered by exposure at work Fendonitis or tenosynovitis in the nand or forearm, where the person's work is physically demanding and For further guidance and examples of agents reported to have caused occupational asthma see the asthma pages of HSE's website.
-Tendonitis means inflammation of a tendon, and tenosynovitis means inflammation of the sheath that surrounds a tendon. involves frequent, repetitive movements The condition is reportable when it: is in a hand or forearm, has resulted from work that involves frequent, repetitive movements, and is physically demanding There is an increased risk of developing this condition when the person is doing physically demanding work, which could include: tasks involving repeated lifting and manipulation of objects (such as block-laying and assembly-line work) activities involving constrained postures or extremes of movement in the hand or wrist This condition is not reportable when: a part of the body is affected other than the hand or forearm it has not resulted from work that involves physically demanding activities involving frequent, repetitive movements
+Reportable disease or condition Description wood dusts Asthma is not reportable if: there is evidence that the person already had the condition, and it was not made worse or triggered by exposure at work For further guidance and examples of agents reported to have caused occupational asthma see the asthma pages of HSE's website.
+Tendonitis or tenosynovitis in the hand or forearm, where the person's work is physically demanding and involves frequent, repetitive movements Tendonitis means inflammation of a tendon, and tenosynovitis means inflammation of the sheath that surrounds a tendon.
+The condition is reportable when it: • is in a hand or forearm, has resulted from work that involves frequent repetitive movements, and is physically demanding There is an increased risk of developing this condition when the person is doing physically demanding work, which could include: tasks involving repeated lifting and manipulation of objects (such as block-laying and assembly-line work) activities involving constrained postures or extremes of movement in the hand or wrist This condition is not reportable when: a part of the body is affected other than the hand or forearm it has not resulted from work that involves physically demanding activities involving frequent, repetitive movements numunun huuuu

-- 7.2 You also must report the following if a diagnosis is received in relation to the person at work: - (a) any cancer attributed to an occupational exposure to a known human carcinogen or mutagen (including ionising radiation); or
+(a) any cancer attributed to an occupational exposure to a known human carcinogen or mutagen (including ionising radiation); or new symptoms; or symptoms which have significantly worsened

-- (b) any disease attributed to an occupational exposure to a biological agent, - 7.3 Advice on when to report disease diagnoses to ORR (and when to HSE) is in Chapter 8.
+- any disease attributed to an occupational exposure to a biological agent, (b) - 7.3 Advice on when to report disease diagnoses to ORR (and when to HSE) is in Chapter 8.